whisthq/whist/.github/actions/monorepo-config/README.md

 The inputs to the Python program include a "config" path (config folder in monorepo root), "secrets", and "profiles".

-"Secrets" is one or more JSON dictionaries of values that will be passed in during a CI run.
-This will be merged with the rest of configuration.
+"Secrets" are one or more JSON dictionaries of values that will be passed in during a CI run.
+These will be merged with the rest of the configuration.

 "Profiles" refers to one of the sets of keys in "config/profiles.yml".
 These are used to choose between values like "macos/win32/linux".
 With a profile of "macos", a config like this: